Midland and Great Northern Joint Railway: Norwich and Spalding Railway

-Peterborough, Wisbech and Sutton Bridge
+Peterborough, Wisbeach and Sutton Railway

 The line connecting Wisbech (Note: The spelling was Wisbeach until 1877.) to Sutton Bridge was considered important because Sutton Bridge was an important inland port further downstream on the River Nene than Wisbech port.
 Wisbech would have been reached by a southward branch of the Norwich and Spalding Railway, but now an alternative means of making the connection was brought forward.
-On 28 July 1863 the Peterborough, Wisbeach and Sutton Railway Act 1863 (26 & 27 Vict. c. ccxxii) authorising the Peterborough, Wisbech and Sutton Bridge Railway (PW&SBR) was passed.
+On 28 July 1863 the Peterborough, Wisbeach, and Sutton Railway Act 1863 (26 & 27 Vict. c. ccxxii) authorising the Peterborough, Wisbeach and Sutton Railway (PW&SR) was passed.
 Capital was to be £180,000.

 In 1871 Richard Young a local shipowner (and later director of the Great Eastern Railway) was chairman of the company.

-The Eastern Counties Railway had just been transformed into the Great Eastern Railway (GER), and powers were to be sought by the PW&SBR to connect to the GER line at Wisbech.
+The Eastern Counties Railway had just been transformed into the Great Eastern Railway (GER), and powers were to be sought by the PW&SR to connect to the GER line at Wisbech.
 The Norwich and Spalding Railway was given running powers between Sutton Bridge and Wisbech.
 It was the Midland Railway (MR), not the GNR, that secured the contract for operating the new railway for 50% of receipts.